loadero/loadero-python/README.md

 Every parent resource can read all of its child resources.

-`Project` class from `loadero_python.resources.project` module provides entry point to access all of its child resources.
+`Project` class from `loadero_python.resources.project` module provides entry point to access all resources.

 `Project` class can be imported with